Understand the key differences between APR and APY, and how they affect your savings accounts, CDs, and even crypto investments.

 Any time you send money abroad, or travel abroad and need to change some of your home currency into the local currency, you should be paying close attention to the interbank rate between the two.

 Why?
-It’s the key to getting the best deal on a currency exchange and not losing any money just because you want to spend yours.
+It’s the key to getting the best deal on a currency exchange.

 The interbank exchange rate is found by taking the midpoint between the buy and sell rates for a currency on the open market.